Nun-z/XboxRetailModeAppGuideLegacy/README.md

 This method (used first by tunip3) allows apps to be installed to an Xbox in retail mode that would normally only be available in dev mode.
 I think I have fixed the issues with the guide.
 If you do run into a problem, feel free to create an issue.
 You could also fork the guide and submit a pull request.

+I have been asked this several times, so I will clarify.
+I wrote this guide from scratch and published it first here on GitHub.
+It is not a leak from some other source.

 ## Guide to Installing Apps to an Xbox in Retail Mode

 ### Table of Contents